 We believe that this plan reflects all the lessons we have learned during our engagement with Swaffham's residents, stakeholders and businesses.
-The successful delivery of this plan will rely on the strengths of the partnership behind it.
+However, as the successful delivery of this work will be very much reliant on the strength of partnership behind it, we will now take time to listen to feedback on the plans in their draft form.